Why (Sabrina Carpenter song): Background and recording

 In an interview with Music Choice, Carpenter said that she is very excited about the song, and that she wrote it "a few months back".
 She said that once "we found that line [the first line of the song] we started going off on finding these little things that make us different from each other but they're not deal breakers".

 The song was written and recorded in March 2017 at Big Noize Studios (Hollywood Hills, California) by Carpenter, Brett McLaughlin and Jonas Jeberg.
 Jeberg produced, recorded and played all the instruments for the track.
 The song was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia and John Hanes served as a mix assistant.
 The song was mastered at Sterling Sound in New York City by Chris Gehringer.

 Composition

-"Why" is a two minutes and fifty-one seconds electropop, emo pop and dark pop song.
+"Why" is a two minutes and fifty-one seconds electropop and dark pop song.
 According to the sheet music published at Musicnotes.com the song is composed in the time signature of common time with a moderate rate of 90 beats per minute.
 It is written in the key of B minor and follows the chord progression of G2-Em7-Bm7-A. Sabrina's vocal range spans from the low note A3 to the high note of B4, giving the song almost one octave of range.
 The tempo is relaxed.
 Originally, the bridge was a second part of the second verse.
-The song is backed by a hypnotic synthesizer loop and a finger-click beat and a slick beat at the chorus.